krzemienski/awesome-from-stars/README.md

 * [mli/autocut](https://github.com/mli/autocut): 用文本编辑器剪视频
 * [cbbrowne/autodoc](https://github.com/cbbrowne/autodoc): PostgreSQL Autodoc - dumps a Postgres schema in several useful documentary forms
 * [AutoFixture/AutoFixture](https://github.com/AutoFixture/AutoFixture): AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
 Its primary goal is to allow developers to focus on what is being tested rather than how to setup the test scenario, by making it easier to create object graphs containing test data.
+* [wting/autojump](https://github.com/wting/autojump): A cd command that learns - easily navigate directories from the command line
 * [akordadev/AutoLayoutMagic](https://github.com/akordadev/AutoLayoutMagic): Build 1 scene, let AutoLayoutMagic generate the constraints for you!
 * [kishikawakatsumi/AutoLayoutManiacs](https://github.com/kishikawakatsumi/AutoLayoutManiacs): None
 * [saurabh0719/automate-mediaconvert](https://github.com/saurabh0719/automate-mediaconvert): Automate video transcoding and generate thumbnails with AWS Elemental Mediaconvert and S3 :zap: